Fragrance-free products: essential for sensitive skin

 Natural and even organic ingredients are not necessarily good.
 Many of these natural ingredients irritate or damage the skin, such as “essential” oils, orange, lemon, lime, bergamot, menthol, lavender and eucalyptus.
 Read here why natural is not always better.

 Where can you find fragrance-free products?

 Paula's Choice has 100 percent fragrance-free skincare products and makeup for your face and body.
-Fragrance-free hair care products, such as the All Over Hair & Body Shampoo and Smooth Finish Conditioner, are also part of our range.
+Fragrance-free hair care products, such as the All Over Hair & Body Shampoo, are also part of our range.
 Hairstyling products that contain fragrances are less damaging for your scalp as they do not come into direct contact with your skin.
 Fragrances do not affect the hair.

 Need help with finding the right product for you skin?
 Our customer care team are skincare and product experts and can guide you to the best skin of your life.